 Fellowship Programme Leadership Team

-Yusuf is a Foundation Year doctor, newly graduated from Barts and the London School of Medicine.
+Yusuf is a Medics.Academy Programme Manager, Clinical Lead for the Medics.Academy Fellows Programme and a Foundation Year doctor, graduated from Barts and The London School of Medicine.
 Throughout medical school, Yusuf was awarded numerous prizes for outstanding academic achievement and he delivered high-quality peer-teaching through student-led societies, in which he held various positions of leadership.
-His passion for education led to him joining Medics.Academy in July 2018, where he is currently a fellow and lead author on the clinical genetics course.
+His passion for education led to him joining Medics.Academy in July 2018, where he started as a fellow and lead author on the clinical genetics course.
+He went on to become a member of the Medics.Academy team this year this year as a Clinical Programme Manager and then has been the Clinical Lead on the highly successful Medics.Academy Fellowship Programme.
 His other interests include medical technology and health policy.

 Kayla is the Operations Executive and PA to the CEO at Medics.Academy.
 She completed her Bachelors of Science in Exercise Science degree at Concordia University Chicago whilst playing collegiate level soccer.
 She then decided to pursue a masters level degree in Public Health concentrating primarily on management at Loyola University Chicago.
 She sought to grow her experience and knowledge at the international level and joined Medics.Academy in 2019.
 She has currently been with the organization for a few months and is in charge of all operational activities within Medics.Academy.
 Kayla is an experienced healthcare professional with an expanding operations skill set.